-For women who are trying to conceive, the goal is a bit simpler: conceiving a healthy baby.
+For people who are trying to conceive, the goal is a bit simpler: conceiving a healthy baby.

 Types of treatment

-- Birth control pills: Women aren’t planning to become pregnant in the near future often take birth control pills to manage PCOS.
-Birth control pills reduce acne, help to regulate menstruation, and lower the amount of androgens that a woman’s body produces.
+- Birth control pills: People aren’t planning to become pregnant in the near future often take birth control pills to manage PCOS.
+Birth control pills reduce acne, help to regulate menstruation, and lower the amount of androgens that your body produces.

-- Fertility medications: Women who are trying to get pregnant may take certain medications that help them ovulate.
+- Fertility medications: People who are trying to get pregnant may take certain medications that help them ovulate.
 Three of the most commonly-used fertility medications include clomiphene, Metformin combined with clomiphene, and gonadotropins.
-Women with PCOS might also use IVF to conceive.
+People with PCOS might also use IVF to conceive.

-In some cases, women undergo one of four minimally invasive surgeries for their PCOS.
+In some cases, people undergo one of four minimally invasive surgeries for their PCOS.
 If you have questions about these, your provider can help determine if any might be appropriate treatments for you.

 - Ovarian drilling: This procedure involves a doctor making small holes in the ovary to lower the body’s production of androgen.
-The drawbacks to ovarian drilling are that women sometimes have scars, and the results aren’t permanent, so women usually have to have this done multiple times.
+The drawbacks to ovarian drilling are that people sometimes have scars, and the results aren’t permanent, so people usually have to have this done multiple times.

 - Cyst aspiration: The doctor uses a needle to puncture and drain fluid from the cysts.
 This procedure generally has a fast recovery time and minimal complications.